Supine: Finnic languages

 In Estonian, the supine is called "ma-tegevusnimi" (lit. "ma-infinitive") because all the words in supine have "ma" in the end (as in "tegema", "jooksma", "kõndima"), and they act similarly to the Latin example.
 The supine is also the common dictionary form for verbs.
 The Finnish equivalent of the Estonian supine in "-ma" is called "kolmannen infinitiivin illatiivi" (lit. "the illative of the third infinitive"), which is "-maan" or "-mään" according to vowel harmony (as in "tekemään", "juoksemaan", "kävelemään"), these, too, act similarly to the Latin as they are complements of verbs of motion.

 Romance languages

 In Romanian, the supine generally corresponds to an English construction like for [gerund]: "Această carte este de citit" means "This book is for reading".
 Additionally, the supine in Romanian can be used to express English constructions such as “I have things to do,” which would be translated as “Am lucruri de făcut.”

 Slavic languages

 The Slovene and the Lower Sorbian supine is used after verbs of movement; see Slovenian verbs.
 The supine was used in Proto-Slavic but it was replaced in most Slavic languages by the infinitive in later periods.

-Old Czech use supine until the 14 century.
+Old Czech used supine until the 14th century.
+Kajkavian has also preserved the supine.